Starbucks fires 7 employees involved in union effort after TV interview at Memphis store

 The union push at Starbucks stores figures to be a key test in the labor movement.
 Union organizing in the United States is near a historic low, with just 10.3 percent of wage and salary workers belonging to a union in 2021, down threefold from a high in the 1950s.
 Yet the public favorability of labor unions is its highest in more than 50 years.
 At least 48 percent of nonunion workers have said on surveys that they would join a union if given the option.

 Throckmorton said the idea to unionize the store she worked at, near the University of Memphis, came shortly after what unfolded in western New York.
 In her almost two years there, Throckmorton said workers regularly operated in what she described as “hazardous conditions,” with fridges leaking water and causing employees to slip and fall.
 She alleged that the company did not address employee concerns.
-Borges did not immediately respond to the allegation.
+Borges said the company “had taken immediate action on the issues raised that this partner had raised to make sure they were addressed.”

 “We saw the unionization fire that started spreading from Buffalo and we decided we had to make a push here,” she said.